JESUS CHRIST DID NOT TEACH HELL

 Please note that the Greek word krisis has been translated as condemnation and should have been more accurately translated as judgement (Strong’s G2920).

-The Bible speaks of two resurrections, the First Resurrection and the Second Resurrection, which are separated by the thousand-year Millennial Age of Christ's rule on this earth.
+The Bible speaks of two resurrections, the First Resurrection and the Second Resurrection, which are separated by the thousand-year Millennial Age of Christ's rule on earth.
 The First Resurrection is the resurrection of life when the Saints, God’s Elect Bride of Christ, will be raised in their saved immortal glorified bodies as the Firstfruits at the Second Coming of Jesus Christ.

 The Second Resurrection is the resurrection of judgement.
 It occurs when the rest of humanity are resurrected at the end of Christ’s Millennial Age to face God’s judgement in the Great White Throne Judgement Day.
 This is when all believers who lived during Christ’s Millennial Age will be judged righteous as their names are written in the Book of Life.
-However, all unbelievers (those who have done evil) from throughout the Ages will face God’s refining, yet merciful Lake of Fire Judgement as we explain in detail in Chapter 12.
+However, all unbelievers (those who have done evil) from throughout the Ages will face God’s refining, yet merciful, Lake of Fire Judgement as we explain in detail in Chapter 12.

 What about the parable of the Rich Man and Lazarus?

 The parable of ‘The Rich Man and Lazarus’, as given in Luke 16:19-31, is about the mystery of the Kingdom of God.
 This parable is the most misunderstood of all of Jesus’s parables.
-As mentioned, we have allocated the next chapter, Chapter 19, to explain this parable in detail.
+As previously mentioned, we have allocated the next chapter, Chapter 19, to explain this parable in detail.

 We have now fully refuted all of the so-called proof texts, spoken by Jesus Himself, which are used by hell believers to support their unbiblical false doctrine of eternal torture in hell.
 As we have seen from Scripture, Jesus Christ did not believe in hell and He did not teach hell.